susavlsh10/Deep-Learning/README.md

 To predict on the private dataset, use ‘main.py predict../cifar-10-batches-py/ ../saved_models/’

-In the examples shown above, the assumption is that all the training and test dataset including the private dataset are stored in the folder  'cifar-10-batches-py'.
-This checkpoint file consists of a pretrained network which is used in the modes:‘test’ and ‘predict’.
-By default, in modes ‘test’ and ‘predict’, the code will load the checkpointfile from the directory ‘../saved_models/’, and do the computations.

-The CIFAR 10 dataset needs to be stored in a directory named: 'cifar-10-batches-py' in an uncompressed format.
+The CIFAR 10 dataset needs to be stored in an uncompressed format.